top of page

 What are you reading right now?

 I'm waiting for Jennifer Egan to finish her next novel.
 I just finished The 100-year Old Man Who Climbed Out a Window and Disappeared.
 I loved it!
 Also just finished Good Neighbors by Sarah Langan (who happens to be a friend in addition to being one of the top writers out there) she nails American humanity.
-Next on my list is Tim Winton's The Turning.
+Next on my list is Tim Winton's Juice.
 I’m saving it—I know I’m going to adore it from the first sentence.

 From the first sentence?